GlobularOne/snr/docs/source/dev_guide/payload_development/rootfs_versions.rst

 Rootfs Versions
 ===============

-As Snr becomes more and more advanced, the rootfs also needs to be more equipped to supply it's payloads.
+As Snr becomes more and more advanced, the rootfs also needs to become more equipped to supply its payloads.
 Here is a history of all the rootfs versions snr had:

 Legacy
 ------

-The legacy version of snr rootfs is based on Debian 12 and belongs to pre-1.0.0 versions of snr and is no longer valid for any post-1.0.0 payloads.
+The legacy version of snr rootfs is based on Debian 12 and belongs to pre-1.0.0 versions of snr.
+It is no longer valid for any post-1.0.0 payloads.
 It contains the packages:

 * btrfs-progs